 All four programs are designed to fulfill the goals and objectives of PIU as described on pages 2-4 in this catalog.
 The individual programs differ in the number of credits required for completion.
 The CBS, DipBS, and AA degree programs require two English classes and the BA degree requires three English classes.
 Both the AA and BA degrees have additional general education requirements.
-General Education courses may be completed at PIBC or transferred to PIBC from any accredited institution, including the University of Guam, Guam Community College, College of Micronesia, and Palau Community College.
-Students who have earned an AA or AS degree from a community college have usually fulfilled all of the general education requirements for the BA in biblical studies.
+General Education courses may be completed at PIU or transferred to PIU from any accredited institution, including the University of Guam, Guam Community College, College of Micronesia, and Palau Community College.